mothur/mothur.github.io/_wiki/pyrosequences_from_deep_anoxic_cenotes.md

 I then created a distance matrix with the [dist.seqs](dist.seqs) command from my aligned sequences.
-I wasn\'t interested in sequences less related than 90%.
+I wasn't interested in sequences less related than 90%.
 Our server has 8 processors available and I use all of them for the alignment.

     mothur > dist.seqs(fasta=ZAC.unique.filter.fasta, cutoff=0.1, calc=eachgap, processors=8)

 This step took an hour or so.
-I then read the distance matrix with the [read.dist](read.dist) command, using the \"names\" file that I generated during the unique.seqs step:
+I then read the distance matrix with the [read.dist](read.dist) command, using the "names" file that I generated during the unique.seqs step:

     mothur > read.dist(column=ZAC.unique.filter.dist, name=ZAC.names, cutoff=0.1)